Enjoy the very best of the Mid North Coast in Kempsey New South Wales

-Handmade on offer in the Kempsey Shire region.
+Handmade goods on offer in the Kempsey New South Wales region.
 Image credit to Kempsey Shire Council

 Macleay Valley is also home to some of the most breathtaking natural environments in the world.
 Its coastal attractions are renowned, from the Smoky Cape Lighthouse to the national Surf Reserve.
 You can learn to surf, taking diving course, go fishing, kayak, and more!

 The Hat Head National Park is a place of exceptional beauty, bringing together beaches and sand dunes with rainforest and wetlands.
 It’s perfect for bushwalking or camping with the chance to sleep by the beach or deep in the woods.
 With plenty of walking tracks and a variety of bird species, this is just one of the natural paradises in the Shire.

 Another fantastic spot to visit in Kempsey New South Wales is the Arakoon National Park, which is home to the historical Trial Bay Gaol - opened as a public works prison in the 1800s, transformed into a German interment camp during WWI, and now home to a fascinating museum.
 The National Park is also the perfect place to picnic, bushwalk or whale watch (in season).

 Explore the eerily beautiful Trial Bay Gaol in the Arakoon National Park.
 Image credit to Kempsey Shire Council

 There are local markets hosted nearly every weekend that offer everything from local produce to artisan-made goods.
 There’s also plenty to explore in the Shire's numerous towns: stroll along a sculpture trail, explore the community art gallery, or visit specialist studio galleries.